 These days, businesses have to offer their customers multiple ways to pay for services.
 It’s no longer an option but a necessity.

 At the end of the day, your business will end up integrating a payment processor to optimize accounting operations and making billing as smooth as possible for both you and your paying customers.

 Continue reading this case study to learn how the CXDojo team helped our client, a medical software provider, run operations more efficiently by integrating a payment management system (PMS).

 The client provides software solutions to private medical practices and institutions to keep the patient’s records and facilitate communication between patients and healthcare professionals.

 After a patient visit, the medical practice had to use third-party services to issue invoices and accept payments, which significantly complicated the bill-paying process.

 Our client conducted customer research and identified the need to develop an internal billing system to streamline the financial activities involved in medical practices.
-In other words, there was a need for automated billing and accounting processes with the possibility to provide a convenient and secure way for practices to issue invoices as well as keep track of the accounts receivable and billing, and for patients to pay for office visits, lab tests, and treatments.
+In other words, there was a need for automated billing and accounting processes with the possibility to provide a convenient and secure way for practices to issue invoices as well as keep track of the accounts receivable and billing.
+On the other hand, patients should be able to pay for office visits, lab tests, and treatments.

-For this reason, our client decided to develop a single, comprehensive patient payment solution to provide consistency across the entire organization.
+For this reason, our client decided to develop a single, comprehensive payments management system to provide consistency across the entire organization.